TOP PAGE > Information on Disaster Risk Reduction of the Member Countries

 Plan

-The National Disaster Risk Management Plan (2015) has the purpose to be a blueprint, framework and guideline in handing national disaster management actions for all relevant agencies.
+The National Disaster Risk Management Plan 2021-2027 has the purpose to be a a concept of operation in handing national disaster management actions for all relevant agencies.
 The Plan will serve as a tool for reducing the impact of disaster, realizing disaster risk management standards in every community as well as for further integrating disaster risk reduction thinking and methods into the national sustainable development process.
-In addition, the Plan (2015) is a master plan for provinces and districts to develop the Provincial/District Disaster Risk Management Plans, as well as Provincial/District Multi-hazard Specific Action Plans on Disaster Risk Management for the purpose of directing, coordinating, and providing support for disaster management efforts of the local administrative organization.
-The plan is regularly revised and will be presented as a new plan for cabinet approval by 2021.
+In addition, the Plan is a master plan for provinces and districts to develop the Provincial/District Disaster Risk Management Plans, as well as Provincial/District Multi-hazard Specific Action Plans on Disaster Risk Management for the purpose of directing, coordinating, and providing support for disaster management efforts of the local administrative organization.
+The plan is regularly revised and will be presented as a new plan for cabinet approval before launch.

 ADRC Counterpart